kolotaev/servo-bench/README.md

 Doesn't currently participate in the race, but you can see the results in its directory.
 It's quite promising.

+## Sleep Echo server

+In order to test remote HTTP requests performance we spin up a simple Golang echo-server that sleeps for a specified amount of time before responding back.

+Build and run it with a standard `mule` script command prior to tests.

+Its single endpoint is: `http://127.0.0.1:9000/sleep/${sleep_second_you_want}`

 ## Mule script

 `mule` is a script to help you build and run specific framework in a docker-container.